Don SuttonDonald Howard Sutton

 He became a celebrity in Los Angeles in the mid-1970s, making several appearances as a panelist on Match Game on CBS-TV.

 Later in his career, Sutton left the Dodgers and pitched for the Astros, Brewers, Athletics and Angels.
 He won his 300th game on June 18, 1986, with California, at the age of 41.
-After winning 11 games with the Angels in 1987, Sutton returned to the Dodgers, making 16 starts for a team that eventually won the World Series.
+After winning 11 games with the Angels in 1987, Sutton returned to the Dodgers in 1988, making 16 starts for a team that eventually won the World Series.

 "Other kids my age were playing for fun,” Sutton told Sports Illustrated in 1982.
 “I was playing to get to the big leagues.”